j-angnoe/ablayer/README.md

   without the need of running the entire system locally.
 - Debugging and troubleshooting in production:
   Allows you to test your local (javascript) build against production.
+- Great for demonstrations and proof of concepts.

 ## Usage:
 ```